 What makes Cultural Care so great is that we’re not looking to make any old match or to simply “make the sale” – we really care about you and finding you an au pair that will suit your needs.

+As a Customer Relations Manager, I work with host families and au pairs in situations that may be beyond the control of the LCC – like the rematch process, any health or safety issue, and program termination.
+When host families and au pairs experience a serious issue throughout their year, I am here to offer support and guidance.
+My role is to address your concerns and ensure you have a great experience on our program.
 Most of the people who work for Cultural Care have at one point in their lives been involved with cultural exchange, which allows them to have a personal interest in making sure the host family and au pair experience is successful for every family.
-I was an au pair myself, and my brother has an au pair – so I know firsthand the benefits of the program, along with the challenges.
+I have hosted more than nine au pairs to care for my two daughters– so I know firsthand the benefits of the program, along with the challenges.
 We know great host families are made, not born, so we want to help them succeed on the program and learn how to get the most out of the program.
 If you ask anyone who works at Cultural Care how they feel about the au pair program, they will tell you that we really DO care and want to make sure everyone has an amazing experience.

 Jennifer Yoel: Local Childcare Consultant

 As an LCC, it is my responsibility to ensure that both host families and au pairs understand the au pair program to the fullest extent, follow the Department of State rules and manage appropriate expectations throughout their year.
 I get to play the role of matchmaker and spend a significant amount of my time working with families to find them an au pair match that is fitting to their needs and expectations.